 The elephant in the room had grown so big, the walls were beginning to show crevices.

-wearing Gucci sunglasses and has no reason to be there”.
-The students sang and chanted and danced and booed when ministers tried to placate them.
+The students sang and chanted and danced and booed when the ministers tried to placate them.

 Roger said he and his wife were flirting with the idea of moving to London, where his sister and brother-in-law had moved to only a year earlier.
 “It’s nothing but for the future our kids, man.
 And if we decide to stay, my sis and her husband have already said they could look after them while they study, and then they can work there too.”

 “It’s not a bad idea that.
 I fear for the future of this country—especially if this is what our students are doing just to get attention.”

 “Somebody needs to tell them all that in the real world we aren’t privileged enough to be afforded caps.
 When the petrol prices goes up, we’ve got to suck it up.
 When my rent or the next person’s mortgage, or even our insurance premiums go up, our salaries remain stagnant, and we’ve got to make do with that.”